joweyel/ml-zoomcamp-material/04-evaluation/README.md

 - $\text{accuracy} = \frac{tp + tn}{tp + tn + fp + fn} = 80\%\quad (20\%)$

 **Insights from the 3 metrics**:
 - Even though the accuracy is relatively high, the model is not that good.
-This can be caused by imbalanced data coupled with a ill-chosen decision-treshold at $\tau = 0$ or $\tau = 1$.
+This can be caused by imbalanced data coupled with a ill-chosen decision-threshold at $\tau = 0$ or $\tau = 1$.
 - To see if the model is good overall, you have to look at the `precision` and `recall` in conjunction with the `accuracy`.
     - `Precision`: Looking at all the customers, that we think are abount to churn (tp + fp) and what fraction of this is correctly classified (tp) as churning.
     - `Recall`: Looking at all the customers, that are actually churning (tp + fn) and what fraction of this is correctly classified (tp) as churning.